Skathiranand/Ex-No-3-DHCP-Configuration-Using-a-Router-Public/README.md

-## Ex.
-No: 3  DHCP Configuration Using a Router
+## Ex No: 3  DHCP Configuration Using a Router
 ## NAME : kathir Anand S
 ## REG NO : 212223100018
 ## Date : 30:08:2025